-Documentation of efforts to obtain the above signature must also be contained in the member record if the parent fails to return the form within the 30 day period.
+Documentation of efforts to obtain the above signature must also be contained in the member record if the parent/legal guardian fails to return the form within the 30-day period.

-Documentation that the education was presented and consent to proceed must be provided when parents/guardians are informed of all drugs being prescribed off-label (diagnosis not approved by the FDA, dosage outside the FDA guidelines, or if the drug has not been approved for the age of the West Virginia member).
-Decline in consent by the parent/guardian must be documented along with physician/psychiatrist notification.
+Documentation that the education was presented and consent to proceed must be provided when parents/legal guardians are informed of all drugs being prescribed off-label (diagnosis not approved by the U.S. Food and Drug Administration (FDA), dosage outside the FDA guidelines, or if the drug has not been approved for the age of the West Virginia member).
+Decline in consent by the parent/legal guardian must be documented along with physician/psychiatrist notification.